Arejula11/are.dev/src/content/posts/VSCodeExtensionReact.md

 ## 6\.
-Implementing the Extension Backend
+Implementing the Extension

-Now we write the backend code in `src/extension.ts` that registers the command, creates the webview panel, and most importantly, securely loads the assets from the Vite build.
+Now we write the code in `src/extension.ts` that registers the command, creates the webview panel and most importantly, securely loads the assets from the Vite build.

 ### The extension.ts Logic